gautamigolani/gautamigolani.github.io/_pages/about.md

 Hello!

-I have recently completed my master's degree in Electrical Engineering, specializing in Controls & Automation, from National University of Singapore (NUS), where I was fortunate to be a part of Prof. Sam Shuzhi Ge's group and work on my master's project under his advice at the Control & Simulation Lab at NUS.
+I have recently completed my master's degree in Electrical Engineering, specializing in Controls & Automation, from <a href="https://www.eng.nus.edu.sg/ece/">National University of Singapore</a> (NUS), where I was fortunate to be a part of <a href="https://www.eng.nus.edu.sg/ece/staff/ge-shuzhi-sam/">Prof. Sam Shuzhi Ge's</a> group and work on my master's project under his advice at the Control & Simulation Lab at NUS.
 The project was focused on developing new motion planning schemes for an omni-directional mobile manipulator.

-Before this, I received my B.Tech in Mechatronics Engineering with a focus in Robotics & Automation from Manipal Academy of Higher Education (MAHE), Dubai.
-Here, I worked on the development of an autonomous robot for my undergraduate project under the mentorship of Prof. Royson Dsouza at the Manipal Centre of Robotics Excellence Laboratory.
+Prior to my M.Sc studies, I received my B.Tech in Mechatronics Engineering with a focus in Robotics & Automation from <a href="https://www.manipaldubai.com/mud.html">Manipal Academy of Higher Education</a> (MAHE), Dubai.
+Here, I worked on the development of an autonomous robot for my undergraduate project under the mentorship of <a href="https://scholar.google.com/citations?user=Geu_kHAAAAAJ&hl=en">Prof. Royson Dsouza</a> at the Manipal Centre of Robotics Excellence Laboratory. :sparkles: